||Page last updated|

 Oops!
 In an earlier version of this web page, I referred to the Web Hosting provider as the "Internet Service Provider" or ISP.
 Sorry.
 The Internet Service Provider is the company that connects you or your customer to the internet, not the company that hosts your web site.
 (Although there is no reason that one company couldn't be both a hosting service and an ISP, the specialized web hosting companies provide extraordinary service and value.)
 At your home or office, you may select your ISP - perhaps through a DSL from your phone company or a cable modem from your TV company.
 In a hotel or Internet cafe, they select the ISP - you have no choice.
 But you have a separate decision about your web hosting provider

 Some services only give you a sub-domain.
 For example, MyBusiness.EasyWeb.com .
 The domain is EasyWeb.com.
 The sub-domain is MyBusiness.EasyWeb.com .
 What's wrong with that?
 You users have a more complex address to type into the web browser to get to your site or to send you email.
 The URL (address) advertises EasyWeb as much or more than MyBusiness.
 If someone else - OtherBusines.EasyWeb.com - does something bad (like sending too much email, so gets listed as a spammer), everyone at EasyWeb.com will be blacklisted - all or part of your service can be blocked, often for days at a time.
 Sometimes only some ISPs will block your service, so it is very hard to discover if you have a problem.
-Getting your own domain is not hard or expensive - web and mail service and a domain registration should cost less than $50 per year.
+Getting your own domain is not hard or expensive - web and mail service and a domain registration should cost between $10 and $50 per year.

 On most web sites, when you click a link to go to another page, the address, displayed by the browser near the top of the window, changes to point to a different file for each different page.
 In that case you - or your customer - can save the address and return directly to that page, an efficient technique that both customers and search engines like.
 (A programmer can write a program that automatically generates each page as requested, but extreme care is required to make all the information on your site accessible by search engines.)